| | NOVEMBER 2000

 year, attracting top-flight directors and guest stars, lasting

+five seasons for a total of 152 episodes.
 Once the series left the air, Jason returned to the stage

 and always enjoyed steady work in television, appearing